AnooraagB/Project-MAVENMetabolomicAnalysis/README.md

 * **Save projects**
   * El-MAVEN projects can be saved in .mzroll format for later use.
   * This allows users to reopen and continue analysis at any time.

+* In the repository content, the csv files of the results of the analysis can be found as :
+  * "all_groups.csv" : This includes all the groups obtained in the results.
+  * "good_groups.csv" : This includes those groups which are labelled as good based on the peak and grouping (clustered).
+  * "bad_groups.csv" : This includes those groups which are labelled as bad based on the peak and grouping (scattered).

 ## Future plans
 * Assess how updates to practicality and efficiency of software programs like El-MAVEN affect the results of the analysis.